EmbeddedLLM/vllm-0.1.4-rocm/README.md

 This version of vLLM supports model inferencing and serving on AMD GPUs with ROCm.
 This ROCm port was adapted from [vLLM](https://github.com/vllm-project/vllm) v0.1.4 and [xformers](https://github.com/facebookresearch/xformers), replacing the attention forward method employed in xformers by the ROCm realization of [flash attention](https://github.com/ROCmSoftwarePlatform/flash-attention).
 Currently only LLaMA/Vicuna models have been tested.

+For more details, please visit our [blog post](https://embeddedllm.com/blog/vllm_rocm/).

 ---

 *Latest News*